 Every summer I check out the schedule for my favorite concert series and pick out the shows I’d like to attend.
-Invariably, I don’t make it to half those shows.
-I get lazy, and don’t feel like packing snacks, chairs or blankets, driving across town, finding free parking, etc. When I don’t let work or other obligations get in the way, I get out and enjoy some free entertainment and a cheap date.
+Invariably, cheap I don’t make it to half those shows.
+I get lazy, otolaryngologist and don’t feel like packing snacks, diabetes and pregnancy chairs or blankets, driving across town, finding free parking, etc. When I don’t let work or other obligations get in the way, I get out and enjoy some free entertainment and a cheap date.

 If you need to save your pennies, but don’t want to stay home, you’re in luck, I’ve compiled a list of [mostly] free concert series at local parks and museums.
 It’s not exhaustive, so feel free to add others in the comments.
 Check back in a few weeks, some these schedules are not online yet!